ENERTECH’S A2L REFRIGERANT TRANSITION

 Why R-454B?

-• R-410A packaged equipment, or equipment that is factory charged, will still be eligible for sale up to three years after the transition date.
-This does not include field charges R-410A systems, such as Enertech’s BS/BT split unit line.
+- R-410A packaged equipment, or equipment that is factory charged, will still be eligible for sale up to three years after the transition date.
+This does not include field charged R-410A systems, such as Enertech’s BS/BT split unit line.
 Unlike packaged units, R-410A systems currently have an installation restriction date of January 1, 2026.

 Familiarity with a few terms can help you navigate news and information about the transition to environmentally friendly refrigerants.